 To our surprise, the road signs lead us to Hvitträsk very easily.
-It turned out Hvitträsk wasn’t just a random building, but built by the world famous architects Herman Gesellius, Armas Lindgren and Eliel Saarinen in 1901–1903 as their homes and office.
-Today Hvitträsk houses a museum and a restaurant.
-About its’ ghosts and nearby rock paintings I had read briefly on a Finnish article that can be found here (unfortunately in Finnish only).
+It turned out Hvitträsk wasn’t just a random building, but built by the world-famous architects Herman Gesellius, Armas Lindgren and Eliel Saarinen in 1901–1903 as their homes and office.
+Today, Hvitträsk houses a museum and a restaurant.
+About its ghosts and the oldest rock paintings in Finland, I had read briefly on a Finnish article that can be found here (unfortunately in Finnish only).

-The day of our exploration was Father’s Day in Finland, and due to holiday lunch the parking lot of Hvitträsk was completely packed.
-We managed to find a little gap for our car and got out despite of the rain.
-We assumed we would find clear instructions leading us to the first ever found rock paintings in Finland, found in 1911 by our national composer Sibelius himself.
+The day of our exploration was Father’s Day in Finland, and due to holiday lunch, the parking lot of Hvitträsk was completely packed.
+We managed to find a little gap for our car and got out despite the rain.
+We assumed we would find clear instructions leading us to the oldest rock paintings in Finland, found in 1911 by our national composer Sibelius himself.
 But we were wrong.

-We walked along the wooden steps descenting towards the lake until we arrived to an interesting rock formation in the middle of the woods.
+We walked along the wooden steps descending towards the lake until we arrived at an interesting rock formation in the middle of the woods.
 Ah, I thought, perhaps this would be the rock with the oldest rock paintings ever found in Finland.
 But no, we didn’t spot any paintings.
-Instead we found the graves of Eliel Saarinen and his wife Loja and the architect colleague Herman Gesellius.
+Instead, we found the graves of Eliel Saarinen and his wife Loja and the architect colleague Herman Gesellius.

-The rock formation looked a bit like an old fortress, and afterwards I tried to find out wether it was made as a monument or would the history of it go even further back in time, but I couldn’t find any trustworthy information.
+The rock formation looked a bit like an old fortress and afterward, I tried to find out whether it was made as a monument or would the history of it go even further back in time, but I couldn’t find any trustworthy information.
 If I ever will, I promise to update it on this post later on.

 We continued our walk along the path all the way down to the lake, to the direction of Hvitträsk, but we still couldn’t find any signs of rock paintings.
 When glancing further to the direction we were heading for, we couldn’t even see any rocks.
 The rain got even heavier, so we decided to return and go back to Hvitträsk – perhaps the paintings are hiding somewhere in the garden.
 Besides, we still had a three-hour drive ahead of us, which would not be nice wearing soaking wet clothes.

 The Father’s Day celebration still continuing in the restaurant, we fought the temptation to peek inside.
-Once more I tried to google the exact location of the rock paintings that weren’t even marked on the map of the Hvitträsk area standing in the garden.
-After a while we decided to leave the mysterious paintings alone.
-At least we have a perfect reason for another visit when we are driving in the neighbourhood next time.
+Once more I tried to google the exact location of the rock paintings that weren’t even marked on the map of the Hvitträsk standing in the garden.
+After a while, we decided to leave the mysterious paintings alone.
+At least we have a perfect reason for another visit when we are driving in the neighborhood next time.

 Perhaps you would like to read about our relaxing weekend in the Långvik Spa, which is located only 15 minutes drive away from Hvitträsk?
 Click on the picture below and enjoy!